 All you need to know about Facial Moisturisers

 A moisturiser needs to contain a humectant, which draws in moisture, and an occlusive agent, which retains moisture.
-When you apply a moisturising lotion or cream to your skin, humectants draw water from the dermis and take it to the epidermis, which creates a plumping effect.
+When you apply a moisturiser to your skin, humectants draw water from the dermis and take it to the epidermis, which creates a plumping effect.
 Occlusive agents sit on the surface of the skin as a barrier to protect it from drying out through moisture escaping.

-Apply a moisturiser twice a day – in the morning and in the evening.
-This should always be done after you have washed your face or after showering to put the moisture back into your skin.
+Additionally, applying a moisturiser twice a day – once in the morning and once in the evening, ideally after you have washed your face or had a shower - will ensure you are making the best use of your facial moisturiser.
 Some moisturisers are richer in formulation for overnight use to sink into the skin, while others are lighter for wearing under make-up and so on.